-Gear Review: Ride sustainably with iXS Gear
+Gear Review: iXS MTB Gear

-iXS riding apparel is made from recycled plastics, PET bottles specifically and with the slogan "One Playground.
-Nurture it" they think about the environment in every aspect of manufacturing their gear.
+iXS apparel is made from recycled plastics, PET bottles specifically, and with the slogan "Nurture It.
+One Playground." they consider the environment in every stage of manufacturing.

 To the review:

 After riding in these through the heat and rain across the Australian change of seasons, I can say they cope extremely well in all forms of weather.
-They are light weight so you don't over heat, yet robust enough to have survived a few epic crashes without any damage.
+They are lightweight so you don't overheat, yet robust enough to have survived a few epic crashes without any damage.

-They ride really well on climbs and descents.
+They ride well on both climbs and descents.
 The comfort fit gives plenty of movement to transfer your weight around your bike without being too loose or tight.
 I have just learnt to do drops, gaps and jumps and the shorts provided full range of motion through all of these new skills.

-Racing Enduro, my number 1 priority is making sure I can carry all my gear on me without a pack and the four stylish pockets on the Sever shorts are the perfect size to fit my phone, car key, fruit bars (with a sandwich taped to my bike) and my GoPro for filming when riding with the ladies.
+Racing Enduro, my number 1 priority is making sure I can carry all my gear on me without a pack and the four stylish pockets on the Sever shorts are the perfect sizes to fit my phone, car key, fruit bars (with a sandwich taped to my bike) and my GoPro for filming when riding with the ladies.
 (Please note, all my repair items, tubes, CO2, tyre levers, etc. are strapped to my bike)